 Although we do not accept cancellations, we do understand that, under exceptional circumstances, an appointment may need to be postponed.
 In these cases, we would expect you to contact us as soon as possible to arrange another visit date.

 Visits normally take between one to two hours, depending on the size of your premises, how many dogs you have and what facilities are available.

-The first part of the visit consists of a discussion to understand your breeding practices.
+The first part of the visit will include a discussion to understand your breeding practices.
 You'll be asked questions to confirm that the records we hold are correct.
-The RBA will want to know how many dogs you have, where they live and sleep and what your daily routine is.
+Our assessor will want to know how many dogs you have, where they live and sleep and what your daily routine is.
 They will also ask questions about where you store your dog food, where it is prepared and what you feed them.
 You'll also be asked about your plans in case of a fire or an emergency and who could look after the dogs if something unforeseen happened to you.

 Canine management and facilities

 - Dogs are housed in clean and comfortable conditions with adequate heat and ventilation, with particular regard to the dogs health, age and breed